micropython-IMU/micropython-bno055/README.md

 Many applications will use the default mode of the chip.
-This section describes ways of changing this for special purposes, for example where a high update rate is required because the readings are used in a feedback loop where latency presents stability issues.
+This section describes ways of changing this for special purposes, for example where a high update rate is required.
+This can arise if readings are used in a feedback loop where latency can cause stability issues.

-Such applications can access additional functions and constants by issuing
+`bno055_help.py` should be copied to the device and applications should issue:
 ```python
 from bno055_help import *
 ```